Ebun-nofiu/ESG-financial-performance/README.md

 ## 📊 Files Included
 - `ESG and Financial Performance Dashboard.xlsx` – Excel analysis and dashboard
 - `ESG and Financial Performance Presentation.pptx` – Final project presentation
+- `ESG and Financial Performance Documentation.docx` - Full project write-up

 ## ✅ Conclusion
 This project proves that ESG is not just about ethics — it’s a driver of real financial performance.